Mohamed-Abotalb/alx-low_level_programming/0x0A-argc_argv/README.md

 - Second C file is 1-args.c, it prints the number of arguments passed into it, followed by a new line.

 - Third C file is 2-args.c, it prints all arguments it receives.

+- Fourth C file is 3-mul.c, it multiplies two numbers.